Oakville, Ontario: Canoeing

-Oakville Aquatic Club is a competitive swim club, catering to every level of swimmer, from novice swim lessons to high performance coaching since 1968.

 Government

 Municipal and regional

 At the municipal level, the governing body is the Oakville Town Council consisting of a mayor (currently Rob Burton) and fourteen councillors.
 The town is divided into seven wards, with two councillors elected by residents of each ward.

 In each ward, one councillor represents the ward solely on the Oakville Town Council, and the other is a member of the 21-member governing council of the Regional Municipality of Halton, in addition to being a member of the 14-member Town Council.

 Provincial

 Two provincial ridings are situated in Oakville, which use the same boundaries as the federal ridings and are currently represented provincially by: